23 December, 2022

 Chinese New Year, What's On HK

-Chinese New Year is upon us and that means it’s time to give — and receive! — red packetsBut it’s not as simple as putting money in a red envelope and distributing it, there’s some lai see and hong bao etiquette you need to know and follow.
+Chinese New Year 2025 is upon us and that means it’s time to give โ€” and receive! โ€” red packets.ย But it’s not as simple as putting money in a red envelope and distributing it, there’s some lai see and hong bao etiquette you need to know and follow.

-While many of us have grown up in Hong Kong, there is still a handful of us who are rather new to the Chinese culture and traditions this Fragrant Harbour holds.
+While many of us have grown up in Hong Kong, there is still a handful of us who are new to the Chinese culture and traditions this Fragrant Harbour holds.
 When the Lunar New Year approaches, we often catch ourselves asking, “Wait, so how exactly does lai see work?”.
 Stay respectful to age-old tradition and avoid a string of misfortune and judgement!
 From how much you’re expected to give to lucky sayings and numbers, who is and who isn’t to distribute red packets and more, we’ve highlighted all the lai see do’s and don’ts.
-Save this cheat sheet (or fact sheet!) for The Year of the Rabbit!
+Save this cheat sheet for The Year of the Snake!

-According to ancient Chinese folklore dating back to the Han Dynasty (206 B.C.–220 A.D.), it’s believed that an evil spirit would roam the streets on New Year’s Eve and attack anyone who was sleeping.
+According to ancient Chinese folklore dating back to the Han Dynasty (206 B.C.โ€“220 A.D.), it’s believed that an evil spirit would roam the streets on Lunar New Year’s Eve and attack anyone who was sleeping.

-One year, a couple gave their son a pocket of gold coins to play with — who wrapped and unwrapped them in a red cloth to distract himself and stay awake.
+One year, a couple gave their son a pocket of gold coins to play with โ€” who wrapped and unwrapped them in a red cloth to distract himself and stay awake.
 He did eventually fall asleep but when the demon approached, the gold coins shone so bright they warded the evil spirit off.
-This led to the belief that the colour red wards off evil and started a tradition of giving lai see for good fortune.
+This led to the belief that the colour red wards off evil and started a tradition of giving lai see red packets for good fortune.

 The gold coins eventually changed to bills but the symbolism of the colour red remains.
-Lai see is distributed at auspicious events and occasions like The Lunar New Year, weddings, birthdays and other festive gatherings.
+Lai see is distributed at auspicious events and occasions like Lunar New Year, weddings, birthdays and other festive gatherings.

 Lai See is distributed to wish prosperity and good luck for the coming year from seniors to juniors, parents to children, married couples to single relatives and employers to their employees.
 Rule of thumb, go from big to small to avoid being seen as rude.
 The elder ones in the family also give lai see to domestic helpers, security guards and service providers.

-It’s always good to carry spare red packets containing $20 in your bag, so you can hand the lai see out to miscellaneous service staff like waitstaff, those who help you find cabs at hotels and so on.
+Itโ€™s always good to carry spare red packets containing $20 in your bag, so you can hand lai see out to miscellaneous service staff like waitstaff, those who help you find taxis at hotels and so on.

 How Much Lai See To Give And Numbers To Avoid